mythril-forge/vanilla-spells/spells/level-5/bigbys-hand.md

 ### Forceful Hand
 The hand attempts to push a creature within 5 feet of it in a direction you choose.
 Make a check with the hand's Strength contested by the Strength (Athletics) check of the target.
-If the target is Medium or smaller, you have advantage on the check.
+If the target is *medium* or smaller, you have advantage on the check.
 If you succeed, the hand pushes the target up to 5 feet plus a number of feet equal to five times your spellcasting ability modifier.
 The hand moves with the target to remain within 5 feet of it.

 ### Grasping Hand
-The hand attempts to grapple a Huge or smaller creature within 5 feet of it.
+The hand attempts to grapple a *huge* or smaller creature within 5 feet of it.
 You use the hand's Strength score to resolve the grapple.
-If the target is Medium or smaller, you have advantage on the check.
+If the target is *medium* or smaller, you have advantage on the check.
 While the hand is grappling the target, you can use a bonus action to have the hand crush it.
 When you do so, the target takes bludgeoning damage equal to `2d6` + your spellcasting ability modifier.